qidawu/qidawu.github.io/source/_posts/cpp-oop-class.md

 ## 访问修饰符

-- `private` members of a class are accessible only from within other members of the same class (or from their *"friends"*).
+- `private` members of a class are accessible only from within other members of the same class (or from their `friend`).
 By default, all members of a class have private access for all its members.
-- `protected` members are accessible from other members of the same class (or from their *"friends"*), but also from members of their derived classes.
+- `protected` members are accessible from other members of the same class (or from their `friend`), but also from members of their derived classes.
 - Finally, `public` members are accessible from anywhere where the object is visible.

 ## this 指针